TiagoJFil/Battleship-API/docs/README.md

 $$ language plpgsql;
 ```
 This procedure is needed because to check if a game is timed out, a user needs to make a request to the respective endpoint (makeShot or placeShip). if the user does not make a request, the game will never be timed out.
 The database stays inconsistent with the state of the game.
-In order to solve this problem, we created a procedure that is called every 5 minutes by a spring worker.
+In order to solve this problem, we created a procedure [GameScheduler](https://github.com/isel-leic-daw/2022-daw-leic52d-2022-daw-leic52d-g06/blob/main/code/jvm/src/main/kotlin/pt/isel/daw/battleship/controller/CancelGamesScheduler.kt) that is called every 5 minutes by a spring worker.
-//TODO: move this make a link to spring worker

 ### Transaction Management